HEASARC/heasoftpy/README.md

 ```

-## 5. Tutorials:
+## 5. Tutorials
-The [notebooks](notebooks) folder contains some jupyter notebook tutorials and usage examples.
+The following notebooks contain some tutorials and usage examples.

-- [Getting Started](notebooks/getting-started.ipynb): A quick walkthrough guide of the main features of the `HEASoftpy` package, and ways of calling and obtaining help for the tasks.
+- [Getting Started](getting-started.html): A quick walkthrough guide of the main features of the `HEASoftpy` package, and ways of calling and obtaining help for the tasks.

-- [NuSTAR Data Analysis Example](notebooks/nustar_example.ipynb): This is a walkthough example of analyzing NuSTAR observation `60001110002` of the AGN in center of `SWIFT J2127.4+5654` using `HEASoftpy`.
+- [NuSTAR Data Analysis Example](nustar_example.html): This is a walkthough example of analyzing NuSTAR observation `60001110002` of the AGN in center of `SWIFT J2127.4+5654` using `HEASoftpy`.
 It includes examples of calling the calibration pipeline, and then extracting the source light curve.

-- [NICER Data Analysis Example](notebooks/nicer-processing.ipynb): This is a walkthough example of analyzing NICER data using `HEASoftpy` and `pyXspec`.
+- [NICER Data Analysis Example](nicer-processing.html): This is a walkthough example of analyzing NICER data using `HEASoftpy` and `pyXspec`.